PromCopilot: Simplifying Prometheus Metric Querying in Cloud Native Online Service Systems via Large Language Models: Background and Motivation

-Third, generating PromQL queries often involves a multi-hop reasoning process, which cannot be met by a simple RAG strategy.
-Because of the complexity of modern online service systems, it is difficult for engineers to know the real-time status of all the components in the system.
+Third, generating PromQL queries often involves a multi-hop reasoning process, which cannot be met by a general RAG (Retrieval-Augmented Generation) strategy.
+General RAG strategies employ semantic retrieval or keyword retrieval methods to retrieve task-relevant knowledge from databases and incorporate it into the input prompt, thereby augmenting the output generated by LLMs.
+In our task, due to the complexity of modern online service systems, it is difficult for engineers to know the real-time status of all the components of the system.
 Therefore, the questions posed by engineers often do not contain all the information needed for writing PromQL queries.
 As the example shown in Figure~\ref{fig:motivation example}, the reasoning process for writing this PromQL query is an obvious multi-hop reasoning process.
 In the question, the engineer only provides the name of the service, but what it wants to know is the metrics of all the nodes that have deployed the service.
 In order to find those nodes, it needs to first find all the service instances of that service and on which nodes those service instances are deployed.
 It can be seen that it is difficult to obtain these multi-hop knowledge with a simple retrieval or matching method based on the information contained in the question.

 Through the above analysis, we can find that in order to generate the PromQL query based on the natural language question, we need to provide knowledge of the metrics and system components related to the question to LLMs on demand.
 At the same time, we need to be able to support multi-hop reasoning and retrieval to overcome the problem of insufficient original information.
 Therefore, we use a knowledge graph to describe the complex context of a system.
 Then, we achieve text-to-PromQL through the synergistic reasoning of knowledge graph and LLMs.